Table of Contents

 So, if you’re someone who doesn’t fit into the typical pinkish-white standard that many Filipinas tend to uphold, worry not!

-Morena skin is usually defined as a medium to deep skin color, but it also encompasses Filipino features such as a short nose, plump lips, hooded eyes, and dark hair.
+Morena tagalog meaning is usually defined as a medium to deep skin color.
+It is among the complexion types Philippines but also encompasses Filipino features such as a short nose, plump lips, hooded eyes, and dark hair.

 What is a morena beauty?

 Now, how often have you read style tips that often discriminate based on skin color?
-Things like, “never dye your hair blonde,” “stay away from bright hues”, “highlights are not flattering on deeper shades!” and so much more are all discriminatory statements disguised as style tips.
+Morena skin quotes like, “never dye your hair blonde,” “stay away from bright hues”, “highlights are not flattering on deeper shades!” and so much more are all discriminatory statements disguised as style tips.
 Morena/moreno beauty seeks to eliminate all that and create a community that is proud to embrace their color.

 One can describe the modern Morena girl as someone who isn’t afraid to be proud of their brown skin.
-She’s someone who has ditched the colonial mindset and learned to be proud of features that society tells her aren’t conventionally beautiful.
+She’s someone who has ditched the colonial mindset of lighter skin and learned to be proud of features that society tells her aren’t conventionally beautiful.

 The best part is, with more Filipina women able to create this culture of self-love, other dark or medium-skinned women can follow suit.
 Some examples of proudly morena influencers are Nadine Lustre, Ylona Garcia, Ayn Bernos, and Inka Magnaye.